 Coconut oil and olive oil, both have their individual uses when it comes to the kitchen.
 Depending on what you are cooking and the health benefits you aspire, both can have their own use.
-1 tbsp of oil derived from olives or coconut provide almost 13.5 g of fat and 120 calories.
+1 tbsp of oil derived from olives or coconuts provide almost 13.5 g of fat and 120 calories.

 Coconut oil is highly rich in saturated fat.
 It has more than 85 percent saturated fat, but saturated fats have a bad reputation as many believe that they aid in development of cardiovascular diseases.
 It has, however, been found by the “American Journal of Clinical Nutrition” that saturated fats don’t actually aid heart diseases.
 Mary G. Enig., a renowned international fat and oil expert explains that the saturated fat of coconut oil is lauric acid, which is similar to fatty acids present in human breast milk.